AgileHubAssociation/argocd-config/docs/add-external-clusters.md

 2. Create the dev cluster and connect to it from argocd
    * kind create cluster --name dev-cluster --config docs/kind-configs/dev-cluster.yaml
-   * argocd cluster add kind-dev-cluster
+   * argocd cluster add kind-dev-cluster --name dev-cluster

 3. What argocd creates in the destination cluster
    * ServiceAccount